sitefusion/client-buildkit/README.md

  + brand <vendor> <product>
-       The brand script brands the base clients in the builds directory with the specified vendor and product name.
+       The brand script brands the base clients in the builds directory with the specified vendor and product name (and optionally a vendorURL).
 Note that both vendor and product need to be strings without spaces.

  + clear